 QAV’s Fall Term:

-Our online courses during our fall term are offered through Quantum Academy.
+Our online courses during our fall semester are offered through Quantum Academy.
 You are provided a link and a password that guarantees your access.
-QAV students are typically enrolled in seven courses during this semester and generally pursue one online course at a time.
-Our students are encouraged to view 3-5 classes per week to stay on pace.
-Curricular information is available via our Google Classroom Page.
+QAV students are typically enrolled in seven courses in the fall and generally pursue one online course at a time.
+Our students are encouraged to view 3-5 lessons per week to stay on pace.
+Curricular information is available via our Google Classroom page.